 of global food production must change to minimize the impact on the environment and support the world’s capacity to produce food in the future, including contribution to climate change, soil degradation, water scarcity, and destruction of biodiversity [8,9].
 The impact of food production on the environment defines the land, methods deployed, and availability of water and soil resources, but there are trade-offs between environmental factors but without methods superior to others on ensuring environmental sustainability [10].

 An increase in food production and availability without much impact on the environment is an important element of environmental sustainability [3,11,12].
 The sustainable food system is composed of the environment, the people, and processes by which agricultural and farmed products are produced, processed, and brought to consumers without compromising the health of the ecosystems and vital cultures that provide food [13].
 Farming systems in densely populated areas are defined by environments, altitude, precipitation during the crop growing season, latitude, and soil pH on one side, and biological significance to the crop species on the other [14–18].
 Keba [19] indicated that environmental heterogeneity contributed much to the variations in crop performance and suggested a need for diverse environments in the evaluation of various crop genotypes.
-According to Tittonell et al. [20], the potential crop growth is site-specific, determined by variety and climate, but its actual yields are influenced by the interactions of local growth-limiting and reducing factors.
+According to Tittonell et al. [20], the potential crop growth is site-specific, determined by variety and variety x climate, interaction, however its actual yield realized is the outcome of variety potential and the interactions of local growth-limiting and reducing factors.
 Apart from other crops, grain legumes, such as common bean (Phaseolus vulgaris L.), peas (Pisum sativum L.), and pigeon pea (Cajanus cajan (L.) Millsp.), are commonly grown worldwide [21,22].
 Other important grain

 legumes are groundnut (Arachis hypogaea L.), chickpea (Cicer arietinum L.), soybean (Glycine max L.), and cowpea (Vigna unguiculata L.) [23].
 Depending on the cropping systems, the average grain yields of these crops are 0.5–1.5 t ha−1 [24–26] relative to the potential grain yield of 1.5–3.5 t ha−1 using